Human Mesh Modeling for Anny Body: Shape statistical modeling

 \section{Shape statistical modeling}

-Having a model of the distribution of human morphologies is useful for applications such as data synthesis, or as an optimization prior.
-Existing body models~\cite{loper2015smpl, park2025atlas} typically feature a latent space that encodes a shape distribution derived from their training sets, \eg using PCA for SMPL.
+A model capturing the distribution of human morphologies can be useful for applications such as data synthesis or as a prior in optimization.
+Existing body models~\cite{loper2015smpl, park2025atlas} typically feature a latent space encoding a shape distribution derived from their training sets, \eg using PCA for SMPL.
 These training sets consist of proprietary collections of 3D scans which required significant acquisition effort, yet they remain insufficient to represent the global population.
-Datasets such as CAESAR~\cite{robinette2002caesar} and SizeUSA~\cite{sizeusa} consist of scans of adults from western countries, and as such are not representative of morphological variations among the global population and all ages.
-In contrast, Anny can model a large diversity of morphologies thanks to its various phenotype parameters.
-This diversity covers common body shapes but also uncommon ones, such as 2.4 meters high individuals.
-We therefore calibrate the distribution of Anny parameters to obtain a shape distribution more resembling of the global population.
+Datasets such as CAESAR~\cite{robinette2002caesar} and SizeUSA~\cite{sizeusa} consist of scans of adults from industrialized countries, and as such are not representative of morphological variations among the global population and all ages.
+As a consequence, a normal sampling of the SMPL-X neutral shape distribution produce rather tall and overweight bodies (average height: 172$cm$, average body mass index: $25.5kg/m^2$, assuming a constant buoyancy of 0.98) compared to global adult statistics (2019 estimate for 19-years old girls/boys: 158.6$cm$/170.8$cm$~\cite{rodriguez2020height}).

+Anny can model a large diversity of morphologies through its various phenotype parameters.
+This diversity covers common body shapes, but also uncommon ones such as 2.4 meters tall individuals.
+Human morphology is highly diverse and characterizing the plausibility of Anny body shapes is challenging.
+Nonetheless, we can calibrate the distribution of Anny parameters to obtain a shape distribution that is more representative of the global population.
 We empirically define a bijective mapping between the \emph{age} parameter of Anny and some morphological age in years.
 We then model distributions for major phenotype parameters as Beta distributions, conditioned on age and gender.
-These distributions are jointly calibrated to match the mean and standard deviation of reference growth standards and body mass index from the World Health Organization (WHO)~\cite{who2006growth}, see Figure~\ref{fig:anny_who_calibration}.
+These distributions are jointly calibrated to match the mean and standard deviation of reference growth standards for height and body mass index from the World Health Organization (WHO)~\cite{who2006growth}, shown in Fig.~\ref{fig:anny_who_calibration_left}.
+After calibration, the resulting distribution better matches weight-for-height reference data than the SMPL-X+A shape distribution, as shown in Figure~\ref{fig:anny_who_calibration_right}.